cuspaceflight/hybrid-ignition/Readme.md

     * **ignition:** Actuates valves on command and reports measurements such as currents consumption, output voltage and if the valve coil is plugged in or not.

 Developed by Matt Coates (mc955).

+### Future Modifications
+* The firing LEDs have their cathodes driven to 24v when a channel is armed but not firing.
+These LEDs should be moved to be driven by the GPIO that drives the gate of the firing FET.
+* Flyback diodes are required on the output channels.